Tal Alexandrovitz – CEO

 Married to Eitan, mother to Noam and Maya

-Have always been a media freak and clearly remember how I devoured newspapers even as a little girl.
-I waited for general election days so that I could follow the media broadcasts with a firm expectation and I left no page unturned in the weekend newspaper.
+I’ve always been a “media freak”, and can still remember how I used to gobble down newspapers as a child, waiting for election days to watch the broadcasts with fervent anticipation, and left no word unturned in the weekend newspapers.

-From the moment I discovered social media networks and the world of new media, I was hooked and I view this new world as an amazing professional opportunity.
-Anyone who wants to know everything about my personal and professional life, can follow me on Face Book and on Twitter.
+From the moment I discovered social networks and the world of new-media, I got hooked, and I see the new world as an exceptional professional opportunity.
+Anyone who wants to know all about my personal and professional life is invited to follow me on Facebook, Instagram, and Twitter.

 Lectures on topics in media and communications, new-media and managing political campaigns.
 Board member (pro bono) at the Shemesh Fund, associate of the Maoz program